Wi-FiTestSuite/Wi-FiTestSuite-Linux-DUT/README.txt

 4. Debug Command
-   There is a CAPI command implemented to enable debug output.
+   There is a CLI command implemented to enable debug output.
 The debug levels include
    a.
 ERROR -- Default and not Changeable  (level 1)
    b.
 INFO  -- Can be turned on/off        (level 2)